 The minimum amount of capital of an insurance company is 1,000,000,000 yen (Article 6 of the Insurance Business Act, Article 2-2 of Order for Enforcement of the Insurance Business Act).

-11. Is there a policyholder protection scheme?
+11. Is there a policyholder protection scheme in your jurisdiction?

 The following policyholder protections are available: